burst-apps-team/burst-wiki/burst-wiki.md

 -   unfair pre-mines and ICO releases
 -   supremacy of corporate interests and large mining operations

 Burst is the first and only cryptocurrency secured by the energy efficient Proof-of-Capacity (PoC) algorithm.
 Bitcoin and many other “altcoins” use the unsustainable and environmentally disastrous Proof-of-Work algorithm.
 The critical difference is that Proof-of-Work requires power hungry processors, graphics cards, or expensive application-specific integrated circuits (ASICS) to needlessly and yet repeatedly perform hashing functions in real time to provide security.
-Burst’s Proof-of-Capacity algorithm provides the same security using regular computer resources and inexpensive hard drives to store and retrieve the results of hashing functions that have been pre-computed.
+Burst’s Proof-of-Capacity algorithm provides the same security using regular computer resources and inexpensive hard drives to store and retrieve hashing function results that have been pre-computed.

 ### Decentralization